 ADHD, ASC & LD Belgium 🇧🇪

-For the position of the Treasurer, I have professional experience with debtors, creditors, budgets and following through with administrative tasks related to the role.
+As Treasurer of ADHD Europe, I have professional experience with debtors, creditors, budgets and following through with administrative tasks related to the role.
 I have 14 year’s high level executive administration experience, and was a business owner in France for five years.
 I have contributed to the growth of ADHD Europe and shall continue to offer support to the Executive board for ADHD Europe’s aims & objectives.
 I am a member of the ADHD Awareness and Communications working groups for ADHD Europe.

 Since 2017, I am the Secretary General of ADHD, ASC & LD Belgium, one of ADHD advocacy groups for people with ADHD, parents, teachers and their families in Belgium.
 We provide support, and education for ADHD and many neurodiverse conditions.
 We are actively involved in advocating for the patient’s voice at the European capital of Europe in Brussels with various awareness and activity events for the dissemination of knowledge about ADHD.
 I gave my first patient testimonial on World Brain Day (WBD) on 22 July 2019 talking about ADHD.
 We organised WBD in partnership with EFNA, and the European Brain Council.
 For WBD on 22 July 2020, our organisation hosted the event focusing on brain and mental health, with many endorsements from organisations on European level.
 I look forward to working with the Board to help professionalise lobbying for ADHD Europe at European Parliament and within the EU.

 I am currently actively working on the ADHD and Women project.
-This project between ADHS (Deutschland) and ADHD, ASC & LD Belgium was awarded a grant by the European Federation of Neurological Associations.
+This project between ADHS (Deutschland) and ADHD, ASC & LD Belgium was awarded a grant by the European Federation of Neurological Associations www.adhd-women.eu

 I am a mother of two boys, of which my oldest, was diagnosed in 2007 with ADHD in South Africa where diagnosis, treatment and educational support knowledge contributes to the advocacy and awareness efforts that is much needed for ADHD in Europe.